OpenRCT2/OpenRCT2/CONTRIBUTING.md

 If not, create a new issue and write the steps to reproduce.
 Upload a saved game if possible and this is very helpful for users to replicate the bug.
 Please state which version of the game you are running and where you downloaded it from, e.g. *openrct2.com develop 0.0.3 build 1255 (ec25b2f)*.

+For Windows builds, OpenRCT2 will generate a memory dump and saved game when the game crashes unexpectedly.
+The game will open explorer to these files automatically for you.
+They are placed inside your configured user directory which by default is `%HOMEPATH%\Documents\OpenRCT2`.

 # Translation
 Translation is managed in a separate repository, [OpenRCT2/Localisation](https://github.com/OpenRCT2/Localisation).
 You will find more information there.